Thanks to the best traits of the German Shepherd dog (GSD), there are tons of German Shepherd mixes out there.

 However, due to their energetic personality, an active individual fits this hybrid better.

-German Shepherd Heelers are intelligent, quick learners.
+Blue Heeler German Shepherd mixes are intelligent, quick learners.
 Experienced handlers will encounter no problems with this dog while training.

-As early as possible, it is important to provide your Blue Heeler Shepherd puppies with consistent obedience training, lots of physical exercises, and mental stimulation to keep them happy and healthy.
+As early as possible, it is important to provide your puppies with consistent obedience training, lots of physical exercises, and mental stimulation to keep them happy and healthy.

-Blue Heeler Shepherds are loyal, intelligent, and brave dogs who are willing to protect their family.
+Blue Heeler German Shepherd mixes are loyal, intelligent, and brave dogs who are willing to protect their family.
 Their agile and adventurous traits will never bore you, as you will have fun adventures together.

 32. Spanierd (Springer Spaniel & German Shepherd Mix)